2004 PhD in Physics. University of Barcelona

 Since July 2009, Dr. Casanova is an Ikerbasque Research Professor and co-leader of the Nanodevices Group at CIC nanoGUNE.
 His current research interests are focused on spin-dependent phenomena (including spin transport and spin-orbit effects) in metals, insulators, and novel two-dimensional materials.
 He also supervises the research effort in advanced nanofabrication in the group.

-He has published 139 articles, which have been cited ~7600 times.
-The overall h-index of his publications is 47.
+He has published 161 articles, which have been cited ~9800 times.
+The overall h-index of his publications is 54.
 He has been invited to some of the most important international conferences including the prestigious March Meeting of the American Physical Society, the Conference on Magnetism and Magnetic Materials, the INTERMAG Conference, the Gordon Research Conference, and the Graphene Week.
 He has given invited seminars at universities and research centers in Europe, United States, Japan and South America.
 He has supervised 7 PhD thesis (+7 ongoing) and 6 master theses.
 He has mentored 4 post-doctoral researchers (+7 ongoing).
 He is PI or participant in several European and national funded projects, including the coordination of a MSCA Innovative Training Network (SPEAR), and has a collaboration with Intel Corp., the world-leading microelectronics company.
 He has been project evaluator for funding bodies (Spain, France, EU, Argentina, Israel, USA, Japan) and program committee member of several international conferences.
-He is currently an Editorial Board member of the Physical Review Applied, published by the American Physical Society.
-He has been distinguished with the 2020 Outstanding Researcher Award by Intel Corp.
+He was an Editorial Board member of the Physical Review Applied, published by the American Physical Society, between 2016 and 2022.
+He has been distinguished two times with the Outstanding Researcher Award by Intel Corp., in 2020 and 2022.